Network-Based Pathway Enrichment Analysis with Incomplete Network Information: Methods

 The significance of individual contrast vectors in \eqref{TStest} can be tested using the following Wald test statistic

-where $ \se(l\hat{{\beta}} )$ represents the standard error of $ l\hat{{\beta}} $.
-Both $l$ and $ \se(l\hat{{\beta}} )$ depend on the underlying networks, which are estimated from the data matrix $Z$.
-Under the null hypothesis, $TS$ follows approximately a $t$-distribution whose degrees of freedom can be estimated using the Satterthwaite approximation method (see Supplementary Material for details).
+where $ \se(\bel\hat{{\bbeta}} )$ represents the standard error of $ \bel\hat{{\bbeta}} $ and $\hat \bbeta$ is the estimate of $\bbeta$.
+Both $\bel$ and $ \se(\bel\hat{{\bbeta}} )$ depend on the underlying networks, which are estimated using data from the two experimental conditions.
+Under the null hypothesis, $TS$ follows approximately a $t$-distribution whose degrees of freedom can be estimated using the Satterthwaite approximation method \citep{Shojaie:2010nz}.

-As stated in Theorem 2.1 of \cite{Shojaie:2010nz}, Network-based Gene Set Analysis is also robust to uncertainty in the network information.
-Combining their result with the consistency property of our proposed network estimation procedure in Theorem~\ref{thm1e} of Section~\ref{NetEst}, we obtain the following corollary. \begin{corollary} Assume that $S=o(m/\log p)$ and consider the adjacency matrices estimated from using equation \eqref{opt0} and \eqref{opt3} of Section~\ref{NetEst}.
-Then the test statistic in \eqref{TSt-test} based on the estimated networks is an asymptotically most powerful unbiased test for \eqref{TStest}. \end{corollary}
+The above general framework allows for test of pathway enrichment in arbitrary subnetworks, while automatically adjusting for overlap among pathways.
+In addition, the above choice of contrast vector $\bel$ accommodates changes in the network structure.
+Such changes have been found to play a significant role in development and initiation of complex diseases \citep{chuang2012subnetwork}, and NetGSA is currently the only method that systematically combines the changes in expression levels and network structures, when testing for pathway enrichment.
+However, the applicability of the existing NetGSA framework \citep{Shojaie:2009lf, Shojaie:2010nz} is limited by the assumption of known network structure (namely $\Lambda^{(k)}, k=1,2$).
+In the current framework, we estimate $\Lambda^{(k)}\ (k=1,2)$ from data as discussed in Section~\ref{NetEst}.
+We next show that NetGSA with estimated network information provides valid inference for pathway enrichment and differential network analysis.